 Why do we care so much about small groups?

 Our mission is to lead people into a growing relationship with Jesus Christ.
 We believe spiritual growth happens best in the context of relationships.
 Therefore, the “win” in all of our environments is to help people take steps toward connecting in a small group.
-A small group is a group of six married couples or eight individuals of the same gender that meet weekly in someone’s home for Bible study and prayer and commit to accountability, friendship, and support.
-They are for adults of all ages, stages of life, and spiritual maturity.
+A small group is a group of six married couples or eight individuals of the same gender that meet weekly in someone’s home for Bible study and prayer.
+Group members commit to accountability, friendship, and support.
+Small groups are for adults of all ages, stages of life, and spiritual maturity.
 Also see the question “Why don’t Strategic Partners have Sunday school?”

 Why don’t Strategic Partners have Sunday school?